Structured Modernization

 • Structured pricing hierarchy

-• Deposit configuration where appropriate
+• Deposit or card-on-file configuration where appropriate

 • Clear service-to-revenue mapping

-• Owner-level daily and weekly financial clarity
+• Owner-level daily and weekly financial visibility

 Operational Governance

-• Defined booking permissions
+• Defined staff permissions

 • Consistent naming conventions